iutools/iutools/README-install.md

 ### Installing ElasticSearch for use by _iutools_

+At the moment, _iutools_ only works with version 5.6 of _ElasticSearch_.

-Follow the standard installation instructions for _ElasticSearch_ and make sure that there is an instance of ElasticSearch running as a local service on port 9200.
+Follow the standard installation instructions for _ElasticSearch_.

+We recommend that you install it as a _service_ that will start automatically when the machine starts up.
+If you choose not to install ElasticSearch as a service then you will have to start it manually by typing the following in a terminal windows

+    elasticsearch-N.N.N/bin/elasticsearch

+ __IMPORTANT:__ Do NOT start ElasticSearch in background (i.e. do not append the & to the above command).

-To ensure that this was done properly, issue the following command:
+To ensure that _ElasticSearch_ was installed and started properly, issue the following command:

     curl http://localhost:9200